Four Paintings that Show What You Can Do in Adobe Fresco

 As you can tell, I’m pretty excited about the release of Fresco and our team is hard at work developing even more features for future releases.
 We are building this app with the help and participation of the illustration community to make it the best it can be.

 If you’re interested in trying Fresco for yourself, you have a great opportunity.
 In celebration of The 2019 Big Draw Festival, you can join free art sessions at any Apple store throughout the month of October.
-You’ll be able to try Fresco on the iPad and take part in fun drawing activities.
+You’ll be able to try Fresco on iPad and take part in fun drawing activities.

 I know that professional artists will find a lot to love in Fresco.
 But I’m just as eager to have kids and people who have never thought of themselves as artists try it.
-Fresco lets you experiment with materials that most novices would never have access to.
+Fresco on iPad lets you experiment with materials that most novices would never have access to.
 You can try out different kinds of media and different techniques and if things don’t turn out the way you expected, you can just undo and try something else.
 It’s the kind of flexible and forgiving environment that I hope will lead lots more people to discover the joys of painting and drawing.